P$^2$RAG: Efficient Privacy-Preserving RAG Service Supporting Arbitrary Top-$k$ Retrieval: Preliminary

 \section{Preliminary}

-We use Shamir secret sharing \yrcite{secret_share} over a prime field $\sF_p$ to protect a value.
+We use \yrcite{secret_share} secret sharing over a prime field $\sF_p$ to protect a value.
 We denote both shares of a value $x$ by $[x]$.
 The shares are held by the servers, respectively.
 We denote each share by $[x]_i$ for $i \in \{0, 1\}$.
 That is, we protect a value $x$ by secret-sharing it as $[x]_0 + [x]_1 = x$ and sending $[x]_i$ to the server $i$, respectively.
-Only one $[x]_i$ does not reveal any information about $x$.
+A single share $[x]_i$ does not reveal any information about $x$.
 We have $[x \pm y] = [x] \pm [y]$.
 That is, for addition and subtraction, each server only needs to compute on its local shares, and no interaction is required.

 Distributed Comparison Functions (DCFs) \cite{fss0,dpf,dcf_cmp,dcf} are schemes to secret-share a comparison function.
 Each function share can be individually executed on a server.
 The outputs of the function shares are the shares of the output of the original function.